armbian/documentation/docs/contribute/board-support-rules.md

 ### Benefits

-All benefits of Community Supported SBCs apply to Staging as well.
+All benefits of Community maintained SBCs apply to Staging as well.

 * periodic / nightly CLI images are published by Armbian
 * best-effort support to SBC maintainer to assure compatibility within the [Armbian Build Framework](https://github.com/armbian/build)